Alcohol Home Detox

 Effective Alcohol Home Detox Treatment Across the UK

 Alcohol detox at home safely from £800.
 We operate in Sutton Coldfield, Birmingham but offer our services across the rest of the UK.
 A full medical assessment is carried out over the telephone and via a video consultation.
-If the medical situation is straightforward, the alcohol detoxification can be carried out without a face-to-face meeting.
-If a home visit is necessary, the cost remains at £950 for most parts of mainland Britain.
+If the medical situation is straightforward, the process can be carried out without a face-to-face meeting.
+If a home visit is necessary, the cost of a UK home detox remains at £950.

 About Alcohol and Withdrawal Symptoms

 Heavy drinkers carry on drinking to avoid these symptoms and it works in the short term.
 It is not advised that any person, who has got to the point of needing alcohol to avoid withdrawal symptoms, attempts to stop drinking without medical assistance.
-This private alcohol detox programme is through either a home alcohol detox or detox in a clinic with support from our centre in Birmingham.
+This private alcohol detox treatment programme is carried out at home with 24/7 support from a qualified nurse prescriber.

 How Long Is An Alcohol Home Detox?